Actindo-AG/Documentation/DatabaseAndReporting/Integration/04_ManageConnections.md

     - **InfluxDB driver V1**
     - **InfluxDB driver V2**

-    > [Info] Drivers must be downloaded and installed separately in each sandbox or account where you want to use them.

     Depending on the selected driver, the fields in the *Credentials* section differ.
 All necessary credentials are provided by InfluxDB.